top of page

 A LITTLE ABOUT TOM’S LIFE:

-“Tom” Dooley was born George Patrick Dooley, Jr. January 18, 1947 in Chicago, IL to George and Rebecca Dooley, and he had an older sister, Patricia.
+“Tom” Dooley was born George Patrick Dooley, Jr. January 18, 1947 in Chicago, IL, to George and Rebecca Dooley, and he had an older sister, Patricia.
 Tom’s father ran a strip club.
 It was the destination for all of the family’s social events including Tom’s christening.
 Tom’s father was physically abusive to his wife and family, and when Tom’s mother finally fled to Cairo, IL, with at least one tooth knocked out, she opened her own strip club.
 Tom was frequently sent to live with other families, some related and some not.
 But when he was home, he was often left to fend for himself in the clubs, behind the bar, surrounded by topless women and drunks.

 By his early teen years, he had a reputation for being a trouble maker.
 At the ripe old age of 12, the FBI was looking for him for check fraud, and he had been arrested for stealing cars.
 But, he had already chosen the perfect career – radio – and at 14, he dropped out of high school, went to radio school, and got his first radio job in Dyersburg, TN.
 After all, he would soon have his own family to care for.
 Tom married his first wife when they were both 16.
 At 17, Tom’s first daughter, Dana Lynn, was born.
 Four years later, a second child, Dione, was stillborn.
 Tom was divorced shortly after, but he was soon married and quickly divorced yet again.